SFU-Archives/archivematica-manual/processing-configurations/overview.md

 ###### [Archivematica Manual](../README.md) `>` Processing Configurations

 # Processing Configurations
-Archivematica `processing configurations` regulate how many `decision points` are exposed to the archivist, requiring them to select among several options for processing.
-The Archives has structured the standard default `processing config` to minimize the number of `decision points` that require manual intervention.
-Custom `processing configs` automate ingest by specifying in advance **all** decision point selections for a given transfer.
-Not all transfers can be handled in the same way, so the Archives has created multiple custom `processing configs` to cover most ingest scenarios.
+Archivematica `processing configurations` set default values for `decision point` fields and how many are exposed to the archivist, requiring manual intervention (selection of an option).
+The Archives has structured the standard default `processing config` to minimize the number of `decision points` that appear in the workflow.
+Custom `processing configs` can automate ingest by specifying in advance the values for **all** decision point fields for a given transfer.
+Because not all transfers can be handled in the same way, the Archives has created multiple custom `processing configs` to cover most ingest scenarios.

-Standard and custom `processing configs` are (or will be) the same for the Archives' two Archivematica pipelines.
+Standard and custom `processing configs` are (or will be) the same for the Archives' two production Archivematica pipelines.
 Not all configs have yet been created in both pipelines (as of Mar 2023).

-See also Archivematica's own [documentation describing processing configuration fields and their options](https://www.archivematica.org/en/docs/archivematica-1.13/user-manual/administer/dashboard-admin/#processing-config-fields).
+For more detail, see Archivematica's own [documentation describing processing configuration fields and their options](https://www.archivematica.org/en/docs/archivematica-1.13/user-manual/administer/dashboard-admin/#processing-config-fields).

 ## Standard configuration
 - [Standard (default) processing config](standard.md)

 This is the default standard configuration.
-It exposes 10 `decision points` that require manual intervention; see [Decision Points](../ingest-guidelines/decisions-points.md) for a description of options.
+It exposes 10 `decision points` that require the archivist's manual intervention; see [Decision Points](../ingest-guidelines/decisions-points.md) for a description of options.

 ## Archivematica backlog
 | Config | Description |